Chicago College of Performing Arts: Alterations

 Around 1912, the Banquet Hall was used as a Masonic Lodge.
 The Masons made several alterations.
 The musicians' gallery at the north end of the hall was removed.
 A balcony was installed at the rear of the hall.
 They also sealed the center pair of doors, removed three of the stained glass windows, and painted the remaining windows black.
 The stencils were painted over and acoustical tiles were applied to the face of the beams.

 In 1956, Chicago Musical College of Roosevelt University obtained the Hall.
 Many of the Masons' alterations were eliminated and the Hall was restored and converted to a recital hall.
 Under the direction of architect Crombie Taylor, the goal of restoring the room as closely as possible to the original ornamentation while providing an attractive hall for music recitals was begun.
 A stage and fixed theatre seating were installed to achieve this function.
 The majority of stencil patterns were recovered.
 Today, reproductions of the stencils remain on the back wall and in one of the arches as originally designed by Sullivan.
 However, some of the work that was planned, such as the stenciling on the beams and walls, and installing the ornamental light fixtures, was not completed at that time.

 In 1980, architect John Vinci completed a project that helped control the environmental effects on the hall.
 A new roof and exterior wall system were installed along with new windows and skylights.
 Water that had been seeping into the Hall was eliminated.
 This was the beginning of keeping the Hall intact without further damage.

 Work continues to restore the hall to its former splendor and provide adequately for use of the space as a recital hall.
-In 2001 the paintings lining the walls were removed and restored at the Art Institute.
+In 2001, the paintings lining the walls were removed and restored at the Art Institute of Chicago.
 In the fall of 2002 the "electroliers" were recreated and installed, as well as a new HVAC system.